Skip to content

 Downtown Perth skyline in Australia at twilight

-Swan River is the most famous place in Perth, and there you can do many things for fun.
-You can go on a nice cruise between Perth and the historic port of Fremantle, or take a tour upriver to the fertile shores of the Swan Valley which is the oldest grape-growing region in Western Australia.
+Swan River is the most famous place in Perth; there, you can do many things for fun.
+You can go on a lovely cruise between Perth and the historic port of Fremantle or take a tour upriver to the fertile shores of the Swan Valley, the oldest grape-growing region in Western Australia.

 On both sides of the river, you can find many restaurants where you can sample fresh local foods.
-You can enjoy a picnic with your family and friends in the riverside parks, bike, or hike along the trails located there.
+You can enjoy a picnic with your family and friends in the riverside parks, bike, or hike along the trails.

 Ningaloo Reef Marine Park